 The Paycheck Protection Program is a loan designed to provide a direct incentive for small businesses, with fewer than 500 employees, to keep their workers on the payroll.
 The Small Business Administration (SBA) program provides eight weeks of cash-flow assistance through 100 percent federally guaranteed loans.
 The SBA will partially forgive loans if all employees are kept on the payroll for eight weeks and the money is used for payroll, rent, mortgage interest or utilities.

 The U.S. Small Business Administration (SBA) has resumed accepting Payroll Protection Program (PPP) loan applications from approved lenders on behalf of any eligible borrower.
+The deadline to apply is August 8, 2020.

 There have been some changes made to the Paycheck Protection Program.
 Access the most current Paycheck Protection Program application to apply with an eligible lender.